- With the 31st January fast appoaching, we have updated our summary of #Brexit information and guidance on our websi… https://t.co/HGDuV93NDu

 She is author of a recently published edited volume ‘Imaginations, Interiors, Surfaces’ (University of Aberdeen, 2017) which brings together the work of artists and social scientists.
 She has also written on the work of Margrét H. Blöndal, Haraldur Jónsson, Steingrímur Eyfjörð, and Louise Hopkins amongst others.
 Alongside her work as an anthropologist she has curated a number of exhibitions including: ‘Jaðarsýn’ (2010), at Kling og Bang Art Gallerí, Iceland; ‘Beyond Perception’ (2015), University of Aberdeen; ‘Drawing the Anthropological Imagination’ (2016), University of Durham.

-Elizabeth is a lecturer at Glasgow School of Art.
+Elizabeth is a Lecturer in Fine Art Critical Studies at The Glasgow School of Art.